6100 Department of Education

 Instructional Support provides resources to complement the Instruction Program.
 The following elements are included in this program:

 Provides materials and resources for curriculum planning and development in language arts, mathematics, science, history-social science, foreign language, visual and performing arts, health, nutrition, safety, physical education, and environmental/energy education.
-Provides funding for the use of educational technology in schools, Safe and Drug Free Schools, and Rural and Low Income Schools Grants.
+Provides funding for the use of educational technology in schools and Rural and Low Income Schools Grants.